David-Peede/MUC19/ZENODO_README.md

 ### `dataset_2.csv.gz`
 This file contains the sequence divergence results between the haplotypes in the 1000 Genomes Project and the four high-coverage archaic individuals at the focal 742kb *MUC19* region, with the following columns:
 - `Individual`: Individual ID.
-- `Super Population`: Superpopulation ID.
+- `Super Population`: Super population ID.
 - `Population`: Population ID.
 - `Archaic`: The archaic individual used to compute sequence divergence.
 - `Focal 742kb Region (Pairwise Diffs.
 Hap.
 1)`: The average number of pairwise differences between the `Individual`'s first haplotype and the `Archaic`'s two unphased chromosomes.